yiisoft/yii2/framework/UPGRADE.md

   be configured there.
 Creating your own cache implementation you should implement `\Psr\SimpleCache\CacheInterface` or extend `yii\caching\SimpleCache` abstract class.
 Use `yii\caching\CacheInterface` only if you wish to replace `yii\caching\Cache` component providing your own solution for cache dependency handling.
+* Console command used to clear cache now calls related actions "clear" instead of "flush".

 Upgrade from Yii 2.0.12